 Our effective tax rate has been impacted on a year-to-year basis by the expiration and extension of certain U.S. tax benefits.
 The tax benefits expired, but were reinstated in past years.
-The net impact of these tax benefits was approximately 1% for both 2015 and 2014.
-As part of the 2015 extension, some of the tax benefits, including the research credit that accounts for most of our benefit related to the expiring and reinstated provisions, were made permanent.
+As part of the 2015 extension some of the tax benefits were made permanent.
+This included the research credit which accounted for most of our benefit related to the expiring and reinstated provisions.
+The net impact of these tax benefits was approximately 1.0% for both 2016 and 2015.

-At December 31, 2016, the total amount of gross unrecognized tax benefits, which excludes interest and penalties, was approximately \$25.5 million.
-At December 31, 2015, our total amount of gross unrecognized tax benefits, which excludes interest and penalties, was approximately \$4.3 million.
-The net increase at December 31, 2016 from December 31, 2015 was primarily attributable to the addition of historical gross unrecognized tax benefits for Newport and its subsidiaries which were included as a result of the acquisition of Newport in April 2016.
-At December 31, 2016, excluding interest and penalties, there were \$18.4 million of net unrecognized tax benefits that, if recognized, would impact our annual effective tax rate.
+At December 31, 2017, the total amount of gross unrecognized tax benefits, which excludes interest and penalties, was approximately \$27.3 million.
+At December 31, 2016, our total amount of gross unrecognized tax benefits, which excludes interest and penalties, was approximately \$25.5 million.
+The net increase from December 31, 2016 was primarily attributable to the addition of reserves related to foreign withholding tax and certain state tax credits.
+At December 31, 2017, excluding interest and penalties, there were \$18.3 million of net unrecognized tax benefits that, if recognized, would impact our annual effective tax rate.
 We accrue interest and, if applicable, penalties for any uncertain tax positions.
 Interest and penalties are classified as a component of income tax expense.
-At December 31, 2016, 2015 and 2014, we had accrued interest on unrecognized tax benefits of approximately \$0.5 million, \$0.2 million and \$0.6 million, respectively.
+At December 31, 2017, 2016 and 2015, we had accrued interest on unrecognized tax benefits of approximately \$0.3 million, \$0.5 million and \$0.2 million, respectively.